Emotion Cognizance Improves Health Fake News Identification: Empirical Study

 \section{Empirical Study}

 Given our focus on evaluating the effectiveness of emotionized text representations over raw representations, we consider a variety of unsupervised and supervised methods (in lieu of evaluating on a particular state-of-the-art method) in the interest of generality.
 Data-driven fake news identification, much like any analytics task, uses a corpus of documents to learn a statistical model that is intended to be able to tell apart fake news from legitimate articles.
 Our empirical evaluation is centered on the following observation: {\it for the same analytics model learned over different data representations, differences in effectiveness (e.g., classification or clustering accuracy) over the target task can intuitively be attributed to the data representation}.
 In short, if our emotionized text consistently yields better classification/clustering models over those learned over raw text, emotion cognizance and amplification may be judged to influence fake news identification positively.
-We first describe our dataset, followed by the empirical study settings and their corresponding results.
+This empirical evaluation framework is illustrated in Figure~\ref{fig:arch}.
+We first describe our Health and Well Being (HWB) dataset, followed by the emotion lexicon used in this work, and then the empirical study settings and their corresponding results.